BOOKSVP/api-docs/source/index.html.md

 }
 ```

-Creates an invite for a specific resource (collections or invites).
+Creates an invite for a specific resource (collections or events).

 Use a **filter** to prevent duplicate invites from being created.
 If you attempt to create an invite using a filter, an new invite will only be created if an invite does not already exist with a matching filter.
 For example, if you filter by email and the email field is `email@example.com`, a new invite will only be created if an invite does not exist with that email.